ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 5. env_name = (optional) A string defining an environment name to inject into all resource names.
 OBS.
 Using this variable requires both either "name_prefix" OR "name_suffix" AND "project_name" To be provided as well

-6. dns_servers = (optional) A list of strings defining DNS server IP  to set for ALL vnets in the typology (overwrites ANY lower set DNS servers)
+6. dns_servers = (optional) A list of strings defining DNS server IP  to set for ALL vnets in the topology (overwrites ANY lower set DNS servers)

 7. tags = (optional) A map of strings defining any tags to set on ALL vnets and resource groups, VPN and Firewall (Any tags set lower will be appended to these tags set here)

 8. subnets_cidr_notation = (optional) A string defining what specific subnet size that ALL subnets should have - Defaults to "/26"

-Its possible to define VERY little attributes on the top level "typology_object" See the [Simply examples](#examples) For details
+Its possible to define VERY little attributes on the top level "topology object" See the [Simply examples](#examples) For details

-### Attributes on the "hub_object" level of the "typology_object" (This is an object described as typology_object.hub_object = {})
+### Attributes on the "hub_object" level of the "topology object" (This is an object described as topology object.hub_object = {})
 1. rg_name = (optional) A string defining the specific name of the hub resource group resource (Overwrites any name injection defined in the top level attributes)

 2. location = (optional) A string defining the location of which to deploy the hub to (If the top level location is set, this will be overwritten)